-As a result of the successful fundraising (£13.63 million raised in 2017), divestments referred to above (£4.89 million) and loan stock repayments of £4.68 million, cash and other liquid investments amounted to £24.34 million.
-Of this £2.85 million is held as cash in bank accounts, and the balance is placed in AAA rated money market funds.
-The returns on these funds remain very low, but the Board retains its policy of seeking above all to preserve capital for its uninvested funds.
+Cash and other liquid investments available for investment amounted to $\pounds 21.37$ million.
+Of this amount $\pounds 2.54$ million is held as cash in bank accounts, and the balance is placed in AAA rated money market funds.
+The returns on these funds are relatively low, but the Board retains its policy of seeking above all to preserve capital for its uninvested funds.